Proof of Concepts (PoC) – increase your projects chance of success

 There are always aspects of a project that seem straight forward and can lull you into a false sense of security.
 On the surface an implementation of a CRM or ERP service can look like a no brainer with minimal customisations needed.

 But sometimes “reality bites” and you come across a requirement that you thought was reasonable, but looking closer, you realize there is a technical component that no-one has a clue about at your company.

-So for this requirement you typically get a “one liner” description and some small estimate (to downplay the fact that no one really knows anything about it!).
+For this requirement you typically get a one liner description and some small estimate (to downplay the fact that no one really knows anything about it!).
 At this point you have a choice; do you:

 2. The work on a PoC can often be done in parallel to the main project

 3. Everything is done on a smaller scale, so is usually cheaper and faster

 4. The work can easily be thrown away if it fails or incorporated into the main stream if useful

 5. Successful results can be presented to sponsors to attract further interest / funding

 Did you know that some POC’s can be financed in part by Cloud Provider’s.
 Typically Partners of AWS/Azure will be able to assist you with a proposal/application and review the technical specs with you.
 This type of backing call also assist when presenting your POC to Sponsors, helping you get your project over the finish line!.